Alex-bensimon/Projet_DataScienceTools/README.md

     budget
     gross
 ```
 After cleaning those data and place them in a pandas dataframe.
-And the we analyse them by using machine learning in order to find correlation betweenn attributes.
+We also decided to add one other features, the director from  "Themoviedb" API which is kind of conected to IMDB (same movie id).
+To finish we analyse the entire data by using machine learning in order to find correlation betweenn attributes.
+The 2 different machine learning algothme that we use are, Linear Regression and Decision Tree Regressor from SKlearn.

 ## Authors